Tiffany Chung: Social engagement

+Academic and critical reception

 Chung's work has been contextualized and presented in other critical disciplines of urban studies, refugee studies, history, and memory studies, besides art.
 Selected scholars’ publications include The City in Time: Contemporary Art and Urban Form in Vietnam and Cambodia, Pamela N. Corey (Univ. of Washington Press, 2021); Return Engagements: Contemporary Art’s Traumas of Modernity and History in Sài Gòn and Phnom Penh, Việt Lê (Duke Univ.
 Press, 2021); In Camps: Vietnamese Refugees, Asylum Seekers, and Repatriates, Jana K. Lipman (Univ. of California Press, 2020); “Probeheads Of Resistance and The Heterotopic Mirror: Tiffany Chung and Dinh Q. Lê’s Stratigraphic Cartographies” by Colin Gardner in Arts, Pedagogy and Cultural Resistance New Materialism, ed.
 Anna Hickey-Moody & Tara Page (Rowman & Littlefield International, 2016); “Tiffany Chung – an archaeology for future remembrance” by Erik Harms (Yale professor in anthropology & author of Luxury and Rubble: Civility and Dispossession in the New Saigon, Univ. of California Press, 2016); Waters Urbanisms East, ed.
 Bruno De Meulder & Kelly Shannon (Park Books, Zurich, 2013).

 Chung's work has also been reviewed in The New York Times, Artforum, Art Asia Pacific, Frieze, Artsy, Hyperallergic, CNN, Wall Street International, Ocula, Houston Chronicle, and others.
 In 2016, The European Business Review selected her for the “Female Leadership in our Time” special edition, with an interview spread.
 In the same year, Chung was the subject of Bloomberg TV's Brilliant Ideas documentary series, episode 39.
 In 2017, the Japan Foundation published an in-depth interview entitled “Tiffany Chung – Excavating and Remapping Erased Histories.”
 She has also been featured in video interviews by SAAM, Minneapolis Institute of Art, Louisiana MoMA (Denmark), M+ (Hong Kong) and radio programs such as BBC Sounds (UK) and ABC Radio National (Australia).

 In 2022, Chung's life and career was illustrated by Rebe Chen for the Smithsonian American Art Museum's project "Drawn to Art: Tales of Inspiring Women Artists," which aims to highlight notable women artists and their stories.